ekreative/toolbox-docker/README.md

 # Toolbox

-A small image with kubeclt and some related tools
+A small image with kubectl and some related tools

 ## Tools